 Each deck must have a railing system.
 For aesthetic and structural reasons, it is best to install the railing posts through the roof and tie them into roof rafters, rather than attach them to the outside perimeter of the deck.
-However, to make these through the roof posts watertight using conventional flat roofing systems such as rubber roof, is nearly impossible in the long run.
+However, to make these through the roof posts watertight using conventional flat roofing systems, such as rubber roof, is nearly impossible in the long run.

 Why IB Roof is the perfect waterproofing system for flat roof decks:

 When the general contractor was building this garage with plans to have a deck over the flat roof, one of the major concerns was to drain the water off the roof and avoid any ponding water.
 Having a through roof drain was not very practical as the roof would be divided into 16 sections by the deck slippers and most of the water would never get to the drain.
 Therefore, the roof framing was built with a slight slope away from the house.
-Although this could be achieved with tapered insulation, it is always better to have the framing with a slight slope, especially if there is a rubber roof, which can leak and saturated insulation would settle under the wight of the roof deck.
+Although this could be achieved with tapered insulation, it is always better to have the framing with a slight slope, especially if there is a rubber roof, which can leak and saturated insulation would settle under the weight of the roof deck.

 When planning the installation of this roof, we had to take into consideration such factors as deck slippers running across the roof every 16″ O.C., eight through roof railing posts around the perimeter, and a slider door leading onto the deck.
 Most flat roofs that we install are mechanically attached, using heavy duty roofing screws and barbed steel plates.
-During the roof installation we had to make sure that all our plates and fasteners holding down the insulation and the roofing membrane would be placed between the slippers laying directly on the roof, to prevent the fastener rubbing through the IB membrane and creating a leak.
+During the installation we had to make sure that all our plates and fasteners holding down the insulation and the membrane would be placed between the slippers laying directly on the roof, to prevent the fastener rubbing through the IB membrane and creating a leak.

 To make sure there are as little welds (membrane seams put together using fusion hot-air welding process) as possible, we aligned the first 6′ wide sheet of the membrane with the rail posts, pre-cut the holes in the membrane and slid the membrane over the posts.
 The next two sheets were aligned the same way and attached to the roof.
 Once in place, the membrane was welded to the custom made 3″ wide PVC coated drip edge, that was made in Bronze color.
-All Seams were welded across the roof, and now it was time to install roof to wall and pre-manufactured one piece post flashings.
+All seams were welded across the roof, and now it was time to install roof to wall and pre-manufactured one piece post flashings.